 To suppress @everyone on a per-server basis:

-From the window, in the “Server Notification Settings”, ensure that the “only @mentions” option is filled in.
+- From the Server Notification Settings window, ensure that the only @mentions option is checked.

-Slightly further down, toggle the “suppress @everyone and @here” option to on.
+- Slightly further down, toggle the suppress @everyone and @here option to on.

-Click the ‘Done’ button when you’ve finished making your changes.
+- Click the Done button when you’ve finished making your changes.

 When making this decision, you won’t have to confirm it with a save button.
 It’s automatic.
-Similar to every other decision I’ve discussed, should you wish to change back to the previous settings, just toggle it back off.
+Similar to every other decision we’ve discussed, should you wish to change back to the previous settings, just toggle it back off.